Re-striping on Duke Street, Gregson Street, and Chapel Hill Street to install bike lanes and improve crosswalks.

 - high visibility crosswalks

-A virtual public meeting on the re-striping will be held on Thursday, October 29th at 6:30 PM via Zoom.
-Follow the link below to register for the public meeting.
+A virtual public meeting on the re-striping was be held on Thursday, October 29th at 6:30 PM via Zoom.
+A recording of that will be available soon.

 If you have any additional questions on the proposed re-striping, please contact Brian Taylor via email at Brian.Taylor@durhamnc.gov.